AleCava01/Deep-Chrome-Dino/README.md

 # Deep-Chrome-Dino
-Simple implementation of a Deep Q Neural Network made in Pytorch.
+Simple implementation of a Deep Q Neural Network made in Pytorch that learns how to play the Google Chrome dinosaur running game.

+For this project I took inspiration from [Python + PyTorch + Pygame Reinforcement Learning – Train an AI to Play Snake](https://www.youtube.com/watch?v=L8ypSXwyBds)

+And for the game I started from [chrome-dinosaur](https://github.com/maxontech/chrome-dinosaur) , making it object oriented and than adapting the agent to play it.

 ## Structure